Deutsche Version "Back To The Future"-Fanmeeting... Supercar meets time machine!

 » Photogallery and component details

-Interior Speaking software
+Speaking software

 The software is a combination of "Dragon Naturally Speaking 8" and a software written by Chris Groeling from project-KITT.de.
 It reacts on spoken sentences and answers with the proper lines from K.I.T.T. in German with the original voice of K.I.T.T.
 (Gottfried Kramer).
 The lines were recorded from the TV show.